maybeitsai/pengolahan-citra/README.md

 # 🖼️ Image Processing Learning Tool

-A comprehensive, web-based image processing application built with Go for learning and experimenting with digital image processing concepts.
+A comprehensive, web-based image processing application built with Go using **Clean Architecture** principles for learning and experimenting with digital image processing concepts.

+## 🏗️ **NEW: Clean Architecture Implementation**

+This project has been completely refactored from a monolithic 3,104-line file into a maintainable, testable, and extensible clean architecture structure while preserving 100% of the original functionality.

+### **Architecture Benefits**

+- ✅ **Separation of Concerns** - Each component has a single responsibility
+- ✅ **Dependency Injection** - Loosely coupled, easily testable components
+- ✅ **Interface-based Design** - Easy to mock and extend
+- ✅ **Maintainable Code** - Small, focused modules instead of monolithic structure
+- ✅ **Professional Structure** - Industry-standard Go project organization

 ## ✨ Features